What that actually means in practice

 Where teams get this wrong

-The most common mistake is treating GEO as a plugin, prompt hack, or renamed SEO package.
+The most common mistake is treating GEO as a plugin, a prompt hack, or a renamed SEO package.
 That misses the point.
 AI answer engines are not just matching keywords; they are synthesizing from sources they can interpret and trust.

 Teams also get GEO wrong when they chase visibility without accuracy.
 Being mentioned incorrectly is not a win.
-If a model misstates your product, confuses your category, or recommends competitors for problems you solve, the issue is usually upstream: weak positioning, thin proof, inconsistent language, or missing content around buyer questions.
+If a model misstates your product, confuses your category, or recommends competitors for problems you solve, the cause is usually upstream: weak positioning, thin proof, inconsistent language, or missing content around buyer questions.

 The failure patterns are easy to spot: